 The Light Blues Club has provided me an opportunity to meet fellow younger masons, both in lodges and socially.
 My aim is to provide those same enriching opportunities to others and to highlight that masonry is fun and social.

-As part of the 2021 Festival, I completed the Great Manchester Run, which was my first half marathon.
-Currently, I am in training for the 2019 Great North Run, also in aid of the festival.
+As part of the 2021 Festival, I completed the Great Manchester Run, which was my first half marathon, and the Great North Run, in 2019.

 I’ve been a Freemason since May 2015.
 I originally joined having been intrigued with the mystery that surrounds it and the opportunity to pull my dinner suit out of long term storage, unfortunately it no longer fit, so had to buy a new one!